getting-ready-for-the-sec-climate-disclosure-rule Corporate /esg/solutions/getting-ready-for-the-sec-climate-disclosure-rule content esgSubNav

 Step 2

-Under the proposed rule, companies would be required to disclose the material risks posed by climate change to their business and their consolidated financial statements, including physical risks (such as sea level rise and extreme weather events) and transition risks (such as changes in regulations and market trends).
-Companies would also be required to disclose the scenario analysis results (if they use one) that assess the potential impact of different climate scenarios on their business.
+Under the new rule, companies are required to disclose the material risks posed by climate change to their business and their consolidated financial statements, including physical risks (such as sea level rise and extreme weather events) and transition risks (such as changes in regulations and market trends).
+Companies must also disclose the scenario analysis results (if utilized) that assess the potential impact of different climate scenarios on their business.
+Task Force on Climate-related Financial Disclosures (TCFD alignment, while not required, can serve as a starting point for SEC disclosures.
+Nonetheless, TCFD alignment, by itself, does not constitute compliance with the rules.
+In fact, the SEC notes “while the final rules use concepts from both TCFD and the GHG Protocol where appropriate, the rules diverge from both of those frameworks in certain respects where necessary for our markets and registrants and to achieve our specific investor protection and capital formation goals.”

 Workflow

-• Understand asset-level physical risks and quantify their financial impact
+• Understand asset-level physical risks and quantify their financial impac

 • Evaluate the business impact of climate transition risks